Billa Pandi: Filming

-This film marked RK Suresh's first lead role in a Tamil film.
+This film marked R. K. Suresh's first lead role in a Tamil film.
 The filmmakers also revealed that the film is based on a person who plays the role of Thala Ajith's fan, and he forces two women to love him as no girl would consider him.
 The filmmakers also revealed that the film is dedicated to the fans of Ajith Kumar.
 The portions of the film were shot and set in Madurai.